trevor-smith/trevor-smith.github.io/_posts/2015-07-16-moving_averages.md

 ### What's a moving average?
-A moving average is just an average that keeps updating as new data is available.
+A [moving average][2] is just an average that keeps updating as new data is available.
 For example, a 3 day moving average takes your data from the last 3 days and computes and average.
 The next day, the previous 3 days of data are used to compute and updated moving average.
 Moving averages can help to identify trends.

 Why do we care?
 Because basketball, just like any sport, is about hot and cold streaks.
 Sure, Russell Westbrook is phenomenal all year long, but there's definitely periods where he is doing better and worse.
 If Kevin Durant is playing, Westbrooks moving averages are going to likely be lower than when Kevin Durant was injured, and the moving average calculations are going to capture that!